bookbot-kids/chatbot/README.md

 # universal_chatbot
 [![pub package](https://img.shields.io/pub/v/universal_chatbot.svg)](https://pub.dartlang.org/packages/universal_chatbot)

 The Universal LLM Chatbot package is a comprehensive solution that enables developers to integrate various AI services seamlessly into Flutter applications.
-With this package, you can harness the power of cutting-edge language models and image generation capabilities from renowned AI providers such as OpenAI, Anthropic, GitHub Copilot, and more, all within a single, unified interface.
+With this package, you can harness the power of cutting-edge language models and image generation capabilities from renowned AI providers such as OpenAI, Anthropic, Gemini, and more, all within a single, unified interface.

 ## Features
 - Multi-Service Integration: Leverage the strengths of multiple AI services, including text generation, image generation, and more, through a single package.